A day in the life of an RGS boarder

 After tea is our time to do prep.
 First-third form students are supervised in the prep room during this time but the rest of us work in our dorms.
 At 8pm the younger girls participate in a daily activity, but normally the older ones have to work for a bit longer.
 We all have different bedtimes depending on our age, which tends to work pretty well.

 Boarding gives confidence and independence, and there is such a fantastic sense of belonging and community in the house.
 For me, deciding to board has been the best decision I’ve ever made, and is something that I would recommend to everyone."
-(QUOTE FROM A FEMALE BOARDING STUDENT)
+(Female boarding student)

 "Boarding is easy, welcoming and great fun"